MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Methodology

 \subsection{Multi-modal Vision Encoder}

-Unlike conventional multi-modal FFD methods \cite{M2TR,twostream} that mainly concentrate on the interaction between the frequency or noise and RGB information at a coarse-grained level, we design the multi-modal vision encoder (MVE) to capture global spatial forgery traces as well as fine-grained noise manipulated patterns extracted from the richest patches, and integrate them in a simple and effective way, to achieve generalizable DFFD.
+Unlike multi-modal FFD models \cite{M2TR,twostream} that mainly concentrate on the interaction between the frequency or noise and RGB information at a coarse-grained level, we design the multi-modal vision encoder (MVE) to capture global image forgery traces as well as fine-grained noise patterns extracted from the richest patches, and integrate them simply and effectively.

 As illustrated in Fig.~\ref{fig4}, MVE mainly consists of the image encoder (IE) and noise encoder (NE).
 IE is composed of a convolutional vision transformer (CViT) \cite{CViT} model, and NE contains a CNN backbone with stacked convolutional layers and a noise transformer encoder (NoT) with $B$ transformer blocks, $\text{TB}_j^\text{n}$, $j=1,2,…, B$.